piotrmurach/tty-config/README.md

 config.set(:base) { 'USD' }
 ```

-The block version of specifying a value will mean that the value is evaluated every time its being read.
+The block version of specifying a value will mean that the value is evaluated every time it's being read.

 You can also specify deeply nested configuration settings by passing sequence of keys: